 Warkentin house Museum

 The Newton home of Bernhard and Mina Warkentin was built in 1886-87 and is a splendid example of the Victorian Period.
 This home offers a glimpse into the way the Warkentins lived, since 80 percent of the original furnishings remain.
 Interior details include Italian tiled fireplaces, Czechoslovakian crystal chandeliers, Lincrusta-Walton wainscoting.
 The house is listed on the National Register of Historic Places.
 The house is located at 221 E. First Street.
-It is open from 1-4:30 p.m.
-Saturdays and Sundays.
-Tours are available at other times with advance reservation.
+It is open by appointment from January through March.
 Admission is $4 for adults and teens and $2 for youth 5-12.
 For more information or to schedule a tour, call the Newton Convention & Visitors Bureau at 316-284-3642.

 Carriage Factory Art Gallery

 Carriage Factory Art Gallery features works by local and regional artists for sale in its three galleries and gift shop, special exhibits,The nonprofit gallery is located at 128 E. Sixth St., a block off of Main Street in downtown Newton in a historic carriage factory building, which is listed on the National Register of Historic Places.
 Admission to the gallery is free.
 Click here for more information.

 Chisholm Trail 8 Theatres